Supporting ‘Rough Edges’

 Current support of Rough Edges

-Rough Edges will be reopening their doors in September 2020 St Mark’s has resumed our ministry of providing food for the most vulnerable in our community.
 There are two ways catering can be provided.
-You can give financially by 8 October and a catered food drop will be organised OR you may cook a dish and drop it off at St John’s Darlinghurst between 6pm-7pm on 11 October (no contact drop off).
+You can give financially and a catered food drop will be organised OR you may cook a dish and drop it off at St John’s Darlinghurst at 7pm on the allocated dates (no contact drop off).

 Option A – Give financially to provide catered food